Evo Morales: 2019 election controversy and resignation

-Despite the referendum loss and Morales' earlier statement that he would not seek a fourth term if he lost the referendum, in December 2016 MAS nominated Morales as their candidate for the 2019 presidential election, stating that they would seek various avenues to ensure the legality of Morales' candidacy.
-In September 2017, MAS petitioned the Plurinational Constitutional Court to abolish term limits, based on the reasoning that term limits are a human rights violations under the American Convention on Human Rights (ACHR), a binding multilateral treaty.
-In November, the Court accepted the grounds of the petition.
-The ruling enabled Morales to submit his application as a presidential candidate to the Bolivian Electoral Tribunal, who then accepted his application and approved his candidacy.

-Critics said that both courts had been stacked with Morales loyalists, some of whom received favorable positions in the government following these decisions.
+Contra earlier claims he had made, Morales began exploring means of making a fourth term possible.
+The MAS-controlled Plurinational Legislative Assembly organised a 2016 constitutional referendum on allowing three consecutive presidential terms.
+In the referendum, the proposed amendment narrowly lost.
+In December 2016, MAS still nominated Morales as their candidate for the 2019 presidential election, stating that they would seek other avenues to ensure the legality of his candidacy.
+In September 2017, MAS petitioned the Plurinational Constitutional Court to abolish term limits, arguing that term limits are a human rights violations under the American Convention on Human Rights (ACHR), a binding multilateral treaty.
+In November, the Court accepted the grounds of the petition, enabling Morales to run.
+Critics said that both courts had been stacked with Morales loyalists.